jpshlima/systems_notebooks/README.md

 # systems_notebooks
-The scripts written as Jupyter notebooks (.ipynb) and database for paper 'User-level Handover Decision Making Based on Machine Learning Algorithms' are found in this repository.
+The scripts written as Jupyter notebooks (.ipynb) and database for paper 'User-Level Handover Decision Making Based on Machine Learning Algorithms' are found in this repository.
 Authors:
 - João Paulo S. H. Lima
 - Álvaro A. M. de Medeiros
 - Eduardo P. de Aguiar
+- Vicente A. de Sousa Jr
 - Tarciana C. B. Guerra
-- Vicente A. de Sousa Jr

 The scripts are divided in classification and regression tasks, for Scenarios 1 and 2.
 In addition, the classification task employs Python and Matlab algorithms, whereas regression uses only Python.